 Project Details

-Center Parcs attracts many guests from Scotland already - this site would offer the opportunity to retain their economic impact within Scotland and provide a site closer to home.
+Center Parcs attracts many guests from Scotland already - this site offers the opportunity to retain their economic impact within Scotland and provide a site closer to home.
 The site is ideally located within easy driving distance of cities such as Edinburgh and Glasgow.

 Why Scotland?